ivin-your-cryin-shoulder/Coursera/Enrolled Courses/Web/Web Design for Everybody Basics of Web Development & Coding by University of Michigan/assignments/Responsive Design/week2/assignment-2.md/assignment-2.md

 ## Assignment 2: OPTIONAL -- Create a responsive style sheet Instructions

-This is an ***optional assignment***.
+This is an <u>***optional assignment***</u>.
 My hope is that by making all Peer graded assessments optional, only students who are willing to put in clear feedback will take part.
 It is fine if your submission is not perfect, or even if you are still struggling on it.
 But please make sure that you are willing to look closely at your peers' work.

 Write a style sheet that will provide three different views of a single HTML file.